Ramen is one of the most famous food in Japan.

 You can enjoy dan dan noodle style (spicy) ramen at Nakiryu.

-When I visited Nakiryu on weekday, I needed to wait 2 and half hours.
-Too much.
+When I visited Nakiryu on weekday, I needed to wait 2 and a half hours.
+It is so long but it is worth it!

 If you have time, please try Nakiryu!